anchal931/Bank-CRM-Analysis/README.md

 ## 🔚 Conclusion
 This CRM analysis delivers a *data-driven view of customer behavior*, enabling banks to improve retention, enhance marketing, and grow customer lifetime value.
 By implementing churn models, segmenting customers, and focusing on high-value individuals, financial institutions can strengthen customer relationships and business outcomes.

----

-💡 For more details, refer to the presentation and dataset files. 🚀